testit-tms/api-client-python/docs/AutoTestsApi.md

 Link autotest with work items

-<br>Use case  <br>User sets autotest internal (guid format) or global (integer format) identifier  <br>User sets work item internal (guid format) or global (integer format) identifier  <br>User runs method execution  <br>System finds the autotest by the autotest identifier  <br>System finds the work item by the work item identifier  <br>System relates the work item with the autotest and returns no content response
+ Use case   User sets autotest internal (guid format) or global (integer format) identifier   User sets work item internal (guid format) or global (integer format) identifier   User runs method execution   System finds the autotest by the autotest identifier   System finds the work item by the work item identifier   System relates the work item with the autotest and returns no content response

 ### Example